ColtonKawamura/MDsim/README.md

 forces!(force_list, particle_list, ForceHooke)
 ```
 Later, we can create new force functions and simply use those as our `ForceLaw` argument.
 Just make sure it outputs the same type as `VecType`!

+## Simulation Algorithm

+Now it's time to get to the actual simulation.
+We use a Velocity Verlet integration algorithm where positions of particles are updated.
+Here's the flow:

+1. Given the inital positions and velocities of each particle, calculate the intital forces $$F_0$$ on them.

+2. Using those initial forces, calculate the initial accelerations $$a_0$$ on each particle using $$F_0 = ma_0$$.

+3. With $$a_0$$,

 ## Plotting
 I'm just using the simple plotting package `using Plots` to see our trajectories.